dar4466/DeFogReplication/README.md

  Replication of the edge deployment mode of "DeFog: Fog Computing Benchmarks" : "Jonathan McChesney, Nan Wang, Ashish Tanwer, Eyal de Lara, and Blesson Varghese, "DeFog: Fog Computing Benchmarks," ACM/IEEE Symposium on Edge Computing, 2019".
 (DeFog folder).
 The DeFog repository https://github.com/qub-blesson/DeFog has been used.

-We Use Raspberry Pi 4B as an edge device.
+We Use Raspberry Pi 4B (4 GB RAM) as an edge device.

-Read the instructions mentioned in (DeFog/README.md) in DeFog on how to set up DeFog for edge deployment mode.
+**Read the instructions mentioned in (DeFog/README.md) in DeFog on how to set up DeFog for edge deployment mode**

-Four applications - YOLO, PocketSphinx, Aeneas, iPokeman are benchmarked for underwater edge computing.
+Four applications - YOLO, PocketSphinx, Aeneas, iPokeman are benchmarked for defog replication here.

 ## How to send requests for Concurrency